codeChaosConductor/Simple-3D-Object-Projection/readme.md

 - `draw_edges`: Set to `True` to draw edges.

 ## Object Configuration
+You can create new objects by using the following lists in `create_object_mesh.py`
 - `points`: List of 3D coordinates representing object vertices.
+- `edge_connections`: List of connections between vertices to create edges.
-- `point_connections`: List of connections between vertices.
+- `face_connections`: List of connections between vertices to create faces.
+Enter the filename of the object and run the script to create the object.
+Now change `filename` in `simple_object_projection` to the desired object and run the script.

 ## Credits
 - Developed by Fynn Mannack